Teaching artificial intelligence to adapt

-Category: Environment Hits: 2Getting computers to 'think' like humans is the holy grail of artificial intelligence, but human brains turn out to be tough acts to follow.
+Category: Environment Hits: 4Getting computers to 'think' like humans is the holy grail of artificial intelligence, but human brains turn out to be tough acts to follow.
 Now, researchers have used a computational model of brain activity to simulate this process more accurately than ever before.
 The new model mimics how the brain's prefrontal cortex uses a phenomenon known as 'gating' to control the flow of information between different areas of neurons.

 Read more https://www.sciencedaily.com/releases/2020/12/201216155201.htm